Manor Property Group

 Manor Property Group is a company incorporated in 1938 (No. 00341621) as a property developer based in the East Riding of Yorkshire that own a number of prominent sites in Kingston upon Hull and across the U.K. It is not to be confused with Manor Property Limited (09590680) which is a separate, independent business in real estate.
 In 2014, there were a total of 32 registered businesses at their address.
 In 2016, the company purported to have been operating for over thirty years, with a development value of its portfolio in excess of £850 million.
 Manor Property Group have established and dissolved many operating companies, related to various property developments, as is regular practice in U.K. property development.

-However Philip Robert Arkill of Manor, received a six year Director ban under Section 7 of the Company Directors Disqualification Act 1986.